ninjasource/exfat-slim/README.md

 - Return zeros where user attempts to read past valid_data_length in file (see File::read function)
 - Truncate to specified length to preallocate a file
-- Better test coverage
 - Maintain list of locked open files

 ## Why build this

 I wanted to build a `no_std` file system library with the same ergonomics of the Rust standard library.
 I also wanted to support both a blocking and async api.
+This entire repo was written by hand by me and only recently checked for bugs with the help of an LLM in a readonly capacity.
+I used it very carefully and explicitly and never automatically - again, all hand written and fussed over by me.
-There is no LLM generated code in this repo for two reasons.
+This was done for two reasons.
 One is that I enjoy writing software (even the typing bit) and I wrote this code for the learning experience it gave me rather than getting things done.
 Secondly, I respect the people who have to read my code and I personally find it easier to read a codebase when I can trust that it is hallucination free.
 I am not knocking the amazing coding agents out there right now, its just that it is difficult to trust what you see because not all llm agents do the same job of things.